- Beach Vibes

 - Having my face break out because my sunscreen clogged my pores

-I absolutely hate wearing sunscreen, but it’s often a non-negotiable for many reasons.
+I absolutely hate wearing sunscreen, but it’s often a non-negotiable when traveling.
 My skin—usually easygoing, smooth, clear, low-maintenance—pulls a Dr. Jekyll and Mr. Hyde and I feel like a greasy, red mess.
 And that’s before the combo of sunscreen and sweat makes me break out.

 Just to give you a little background on my skin: my face would be classified as combination, but I am a SWEAT MONSTER and prone to super greasiness, and sunscreen usually makes my face break out (and I have great skin normally, my face never breaks out otherwise).
 Sunscreen makes me super shiny and gross in pictures too, so I hate that for travel pics in addition to the breaking out.
 I don’t burn easily, I tan really well, but my skin is really sensitive and it doesn’t take much to irritate it.